-Massive American Dream mall to open but will shoppers come?
+Massive American Dream mall opens but will shoppers come?

 The big question is: Who will come?

 In today’s retail landscape, consumers are glued to their iPhones and smartphones, where they can do their shopping without ever leaving their couch.
 Amazon has morphed into the biggest online retailer in the world.
-And overall traffic at malls, which had been on the rise in the late 1990s, has declined 10% since, according to Coresight Research.
+And overall traffic at malls, which had been on the rise in the late 1990s, has declined 10% since, according to an estimate by Coresight Research.

 A report from Credit Suisse published two years ago predicted that up to a quarter of the shopping malls will close by 2022 given the increasing popularity of online shopping and a rash of store closings.
 Since 2015, only nine malls have been built, a dramatic fall from their peak construction in 1973 of 43, according to CoStar Group, a real estate research firm.

-Amid that new reality, American Dream is looking to draw 40 million visitors in its first year, with entertainment accounting for more than half of its space.
-Attractions include a bunny field and an aviary.
-There will also be such amenities as a doggy day care and a luxury wing, where shoppers can sip champagne and sample caviar as they wait to have their designer handbags wrapped.
-Two hotels with a total of 3,500 rooms are being planned next to the complex.
+Amid that new reality, American Dream is looking to draw 45 million to 50 million visitors in its first year.
+Entertainment will account for more than half of its space, including attractions like a bunny field and an aviary.
+There will also be a doggy day care and a luxury wing, where shoppers can sip champagne and sample caviar as they wait for their designer handbags to be wrapped.

 “You can make it your backyard playground if you live in Manhattan or even if you’re in New Jersey,” said Ken Downing, chief creative officer for Triple Five Group, the mall’s developer.
 “It’s a staycation.
 So, it’s a little bit of competing with mindset and emotion, far more than a property or even Disneyland.”

-Downing says American Dream was designed to adapt to different events and trends.
-A grand court’s fountain, for example, can convert into a catwalk for a runway show.
-The ice rink can be transformed into a concert venue.
+“The attraction is this,” said Giovanni Scolaro, who lives in nearby Elmwood Park, New Jersey, pointing to the amusement park.
+“I have a 7-year-old child and grandchildren.
+This is going to be a draw.”

 Canada-based mall and entertainment conglomerate Triple Five in 2011 took over the massive project originally dubbed Xanadu from two developers, whose plans included building the world’s largest Ferris wheel.
+The idea was envisioned in the late 1990s but the project didn’t break ground until 2004.

-The project broke ground in 2004 but it languished during the early years, with its multi-colored, checkerboard exterior — since removed — drawing derision, including from then-New Jersey Gov. Chris Christie who called it “an offense to the eyes” and “the ugliest damn building in New Jersey and maybe America.”
+It languished during the early years and its multi-colored, checkerboard exterior — since removed — drew derision.
+Then-New Jersey Gov. Chris Christie called it “an offense to the eyes” and “the ugliest damn building in New Jersey and maybe America.”

 The project was suspended in 2009 during the financial crisis after a Lehmann Bros. affiliate failed to fund its share of the construction.
 Creditors seized the project in 2010, and Triple Five came on board a year later, renaming it American Dream.

-Triple Five reimagined American Dream as a community hub for tourists and locals, taking a page from two other malls it had developed, West Edmonton Mall in Alberta, Canada and Mall of America in Bloomington, Minnesota — the two largest malls in North America.
+Triple Five reimagined American Dream as a community hub for tourists and locals, taking a page from two other malls it had developed: West Edmonton Mall in Alberta, Canada and Mall of America in Bloomington, Minnesota — the two largest malls in North America.
 Entertainment was a big selling point for both, accounting for 20% of the West Edmonton Mall’s space and 30% of Mall of America’s.
 That compares with the 6% average for U.S. malls, according to CoStar.

+Don Ghermezian, CEO of American Dream and president of Triple Five, said that when taking over the site, he realized what was going to happen in retailing and knew he needed to make an even bigger statement with American Dream.

+“Everybody talks about the future of retail and the future of entertainment, and how you merge the two,” Ghermezian, said during a brief press event.
+“But there really isn’t a center on the planet that has done it to the degree that we’ve done in here.”

-American Dream has its fair share of skeptics who wonder about its chances of success, especially given its proximity to New York City less than 10 miles away.
+Ghermezian told The Associated Press that he expects American Dream to surpass sales at both West Edmonton Mall and Mall of America, generating more than $2 billion in sales per year.
+But there are a fair share of skeptics who wonder about the mall’s chances of success, especially given its proximity to New York City less than 10 miles away.

 “This development will either sink or swim,” said Jason Goldberg, chief commerce strategy officer of Publicis Communications.
 “It’s going to be tough to get a lot of attention when you are next to a much bigger amusement park — Manhattan.”

-Goldberg believes the complex could work if the amusement park entices enough families in New Jersey to get into their cars and drive out there.
+Goldberg believes the complex could work if the amusement park entices enough families in New Jersey to get into their cars and drive out there .
 But he’s not sure about how stores will fare since many of the tenants like Zara and Uniqlo can be found elsewhere.
 Another thorny situation: The mall will abide by the blue laws, meaning retail will be closed Sundays even though the restaurants and theme parks will be open, says James Cassella, the East Rutherford, N.J. mayor.

 Still, there’s reason for hope.
 While vacancy rates on average at the nation’s malls are currently at 4%, top malls have been the industry’s bright spot, boasting strong traffic and currently averaging a 2% vacancy rate, says CoStar.
 That’s compared with the bottom rung of malls, which are wrestling with a 7% average vacancy rate.